The 24th of May is Escargot Day.

-Escargot had their heyday in the 1970s, when everyone ate them with garlic butter and bought the Escargot dishes for home use (but couldn’t actually bring themselves to go the next step and buy the slimy little critters for use in their own kitchen.)
+Escargot had their heyday in the 1970s, when everyone ate them at restaurants with garlic butter and bought the Escargot dishes for home use (but couldn’t actually bring themselves to go the next step and buy the slimy little critters for use in their own kitchen.)

-You may wish to finally try cooking up Escargot in garlic sauce at home.
+You may wish to finally try cooking up escargot in garlic sauce at home.
 You may even wish to hold a snail race before cooking up your meal; perhaps the winner gets set free in a neighbour’s garden.